 P V Ariel: Yes, indeed with full confidence I can say that I am a trustworthy person!
 I firmly believe that there is no need to add the word “it seems” in between that question!

 Yes, through our activities online, we can definitely reveal our identity in a measure.
 That in return brings a lot of accolades to you and your page.

-I personally experienced it, and a large number of people contact me regularly via email, blog and phone calls, and I share what all I learned through this journey of blogging.
+I personally experienced it, and a large number of people contact me regularly via email, blog, and phone calls, and I share what I learned through this journey of blogging.

 11. Reji: Could you please explain any tactics that helped you much for reader engagement?